Urge Latin America to Counter Hezbollah & Other Terror Groups

 Sign the petition calling on the OAS and its member states to take action.

-The lack of a coordinated strategy to counter Hezbollah and other terrorist groups that operate freely in the region endangers all citizens of the Americas, especially its vulnerable Jewish communities.
+The lack of a coordinated strategy to counter Hezbollah and other terrorist groups that operate freely in the region endangers all citizens of the Americas, especially its Jewish communities.

 Sign AJC’s petition urging the Organization of American States (OAS) and its member states to strengthen their fight against terrorism.